BrianJohnson255/ceapp/README.md

 Once that's done, simply run `docker-compose up -d` in the project root to start the project.

 To connect to the npm build server, first install the [Expo](https://expo.io/) app on your phone.
 Then, while the project is running, run `docker-compose logs -f npm-build-server` to view a QR code that will open the project in the Expo app.
 The project will then be saved in Expo for easy access.
 Alternatively, you can email or text yourself the link `exp://<ip>`, where `<ip>` is the internal ip of the computer the project is running on.
+Your phone will need to be on the same wifi network as the computer running the project.

 To stop the project use `docker-compose down` (it may take a bit).